Williamson County, Tennessee

 Williamson County was founded on October 26, 1799 from Davidson County.
 This county was named in honor of U.S. Representative Hugh Williamson (1735–1819).

-Areas bordering to Williamson County are Davidson County (north), Rutherford County (east), Marshall County (southeast), Maury County (south), Hickman County (southwest), Dickson County (northwest) and Cheatham County (north-northwest) .
+Bordering counties are Davidson County (north), Rutherford County (east), Marshall County (southeast), Maury County (south), Hickman County (southwest), Dickson County (northwest) and Cheatham County (north-northwest) .

 Williamson County Courthouse and Government Records